 The ABA Journal has included Ken’s blog in its 2013, 2012, 2010, and 2009 “Blawg 100”—its list of the hundred best law blogs.

 From 2006 to 2012, Ken was a lecturer in law at the University of Pennsylvania Law School, where he taught the school’s first course on contract drafting.
+In August and September 2014 he will for the first time teach contract drafting at Notre Dame Law School, as an adjunct professor.

 After graduating from the University of Pennsylvania Law School in 1989, Ken practiced corporate law in New York and Geneva, Switzerland, with major U.S. law firms.
 To find out how he changed from being a practicing lawyer to being an authority on contract language, see this February 2009 blog post.